 Today I'm sharing a super easy, fabulously delicious two-ingredient ganache drip recipe which not only can be prepared in the microwave, but can also be whipped for cake and cupcake fillings or swirled onto cupcakes.

 Ganache sounds so sophisticated and fancy, doesn't it?
 Before I became a "cake lady", I never would have guessed how simple it is to make.

 Really, this ganache drip recipe has just two ingredients!

-Beautiful drip cakes continue to be hugely popular and thankfully, this cake trend is surprisingly easy to achieve no matter what your level of cake decorating!
+Beautiful chocolate drip cakes continue to be hugely popular and thankfully, this trending cake design is surprisingly easy to achieve no matter what your level of cake decorating!

 Ganache- What is the Best Ratio of Chocolate to Cream to Use?

 Since we are making a glaze suitable for a beautiful decorative drip, I'm going with a 1:1 ratio of chocolate to cream.

 This will give us an easily pourable (and drip-able) consistency.
 Since we are using equal parts of chocolate to cream, the ganache is not going to set firm.

 If we needed a thicker, more spreadable ganache frosting that will set up firm (often used beneath fondant), I would use a 2:1 ratio of chocolate to cream for a semi-sweet or dark chocolate ganache.
 You could even adjust to 3:1 for an even firmer result.